GabrielePaolini/Binary-Segmentation-of-Relief-Patterns/README.md

 While this is not mandatory for performing inference tests on a single point cloud, as the code can be executed on CPU, I haven't had the time to write a proper Dockerfile for CPU execution.

 > [!WARNING]
-> The code was tested on Nvidia GPUs (GeForce GTX 1050Ti Mobile and GeForce RTX 2080).
+> The code was tested on Ubuntu 22.04.4 machines with Nvidia GPUs (GeForce GTX 1050Ti Mobile and GeForce RTX 2080).

 Once the image has been built, you can create a new temporary Docker container by running: